-Lab 2.1 Run the GPU code and measure and record the best execution time.
+Lab 2.1 Complement this skeleton with the GPU code (kernel) to perform the same task.
+Remember that the CUDA kernel is coded in such a way that it should be executed by a single thread, using its id.
+The CUDA rutime will assign the kernel to a set of threads when it is called, so no explicit parallelism must be present in the code.
+Run the GPU code and measure and record the best execution time.
 Compare the CPU-GPU performance.
 Listen to the suggestions related to the use of the GPU shared memory to improve performance.
 Implement the suggested optimisations and measure the performance gains.